Products of Euclidean metrics and applications to proximity questions among curves: -products of

 \subsection{Concentration Inequalities}

 In this subsection, we prove concentration inequalities for central absolute moments of the normal distribution.
-Most of these results are probably folklore and the reasoning is quite similar to the one followed by proofs of the Johnson-Lindenstrauss lemma, e.g. \cite{Mat08}.
+Some of these results may be folklore, and the reasoning is quite similar to the one followed by proofs of the Johnson-Lindenstrauss lemma, e.g.~\cite{Mat08}.
+Notice also that results concerning random projections from $\ell_2$ to $\ell_p,p\in[1,2]$ are folklore, but we are also interested in the case $p>2$.
+In addition, the properties which are required for ANN searching are weaker than the ones which are typically investigated.

-The $2$-stability property of standard normal variables, along with standard facts about their absolute moments imply the following claim. \begin{lemma} Let $v \in \RR^d$ and let $G$ be $k \times d$ matrix with i.i.d random variables following $N(0,1)$.
+The $2$-stability property of standard normal variables, along with standard facts about their absolute moments, imply the following claim. \begin{lemma} Let $v \in \RR^d$ and let $G$ be $k \times d$ matrix with i.i.d random variables following $N(0,1)$.
 Then,